COVID-19 Business Term Loan

 - Are registered with the South African Revenue Service (SARS)

-- Are a company, statutory body corporate, close corporation, sole proprietorship, trust or partnership, association, joint venture or any similar entity, but excludes state owned entities, listed companies and companies with capital market funders or funding instruments
+- Are a company, statutory body corporate, close corporation, sole proprietorship, trust or partnership, association, joint venture or any similar entity, but excludes state owned entities, listed companies (including their direct and indirect subsidiaries) and companies with capital market funders or funding instruments

-- Loans are available for business operational expenses such as salaries, rent and lease agreements, contracts with suppliers, utilities, etc. for a period of three (3) months
+- Usage of loans will be for business operational expenses for a period of up to six (6) months.
+Operational expenses include items such as salaries, rent and lease agreements, contracts with suppliers, utilities, etc.

 - Approval of applications for qualifying businesses are subject to the Bank’s risk-evaluation and credit-application processes.
 The Bank holds the right to decline an application based on its assessment

-- A business can only apply for one COVID-19 loan from one bank
+- A business may only hold one COVID-19 loan at one bank

 - Interest will accumulate from the date on which the first drawdown on the loan occurs